Jin22/Chamber-Crawler-3000/A5CC3K/A5CC3K-master-50c858ec25aff912f0d47906ff55d0f7a4192e67/README.md

 # CC3K project
 CC3K is an abbreviation for Chamber Crawler 3000 and is a command line game programmed with C++.
 The goal of this game is to get the highest score possible.
 The score can be increased by earning golds throughout the game.
+Make sure to go upstairs to end the game.
 # Player races
 s - shade, t - troll, d - drow, v - vampire, g - goblin.
 The default player character race is a shade that has starting stats (125 HP, 25 Atk, 25 Def).
 However,